1956 Mid Ulster by-election

-The by-election held in Mid Ulster on 8 May 1956 was called because both candidates in the 1955 Mid Ulster by-election were disqualified.
+The 1956 by-election held in Mid Ulster on 8 May 1956 was called because both candidates in the 1955 Mid Ulster by-election were disqualified.
 Tom Mitchell was disqualified from assuming office because he was a convicted felon.
 Charles Beattie was awarded the seat but he was also disqualified because he held an office of profit under the Crown.
+The by-election was won by the Independent Unionist candidate George Forrest.